rexrainbow/phaser3-rex-notes/docs/docs/ui-overview.md

 1. [Knob](ui-knob.md): A knob button based on circular progress.
 1. [Label](ui-label.md): A container with an icon, text, and background.
 1. [Menu](ui-menu.md): A container with buttons and sub-menu.
+1. [Name-value label](ui-namevaluelabel.md): A container with name text, value text in a row, with a [horizontal line progress bar](shape-lineprogress.md), and an icon, background.
 1. [Number-bar](ui-numberbar.md): A container with an icon, slider, text, and background.
 1. [Overlap sizer](ui-overlapsizer.md): Layout children game objects overlapped.
 1. [Pages](ui-pages.md): A container with pages, only current page is visible.